nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - for `n/NAME` giving a partial name is also okay - all names which have the given parameter as a subsequence (Note that `abc` is a subsequence of `addbddc`) will be matched.
 Note that this is the only field for which we match a subsequence instead of a simple substring.
+Note that `n/John Smith` is treated the same as `n/John /AND n/Smith`.

 - for `e/EMAIL`, all email containing the given parameter will be valid.
     - eg `find e/abc` will return profiles with the following emails: